The following professionals lent their expertise to this article:

 Radiology Program Cost Comparison

 Depending on the degree level you pursue, your residency, and your eligibility for scholarships, the costs of attending an online radiology program can vary.
 Apart from paying tuition, you will also be responsible for paying for books, lab fees, equipment, housing, parking, and more.
-Before selecting a program, you should research your school’s financial aid opportunities and if there are any outside scholarships from local/national radiographic organizations and private foundations to help you cover the cost.
+Before selecting a program, research your school’s financial aid opportunities and if there are any outside scholarships from local/national radiographic organizations and private foundations to help you cover the cost.

 To give you an idea of what these programs cost we have provided a table of the tuition and fees that you expect for multiple programs.
 We cut out the costs of room and board to give you the most direct comparison so that you can plan accordingly.

-Radiology Tech Certification Requirements
+Radiologic Technologist Certification Requirements

 Some employers require certification, so it is important to plan to take the certification exam as the final part of your education.
 The American Registry of Radiologic Technologists (ARRT) provides a certification exam as well as 15 different credentials in a range of disciplines from bone densitometry to mammography.
 Keep reading to learn more about some of the certifications ARRT offers.

-Radiologic Technologist State Licensing ExamsMany states use the ARRT exam score to determine if you qualify for a license.
-To be eligible for the ARRT exam you must have an associate’s degree or higher from an ARRT-approved educational program.
 You can choose a license in the specific disciplines of radiography, nuclear medicine technology, radiation therapy, and more.
 The exam fees range from $150 to $175 depending on the discipline you chose to test on.
 The retake policy for this exam is dependent on the state you intend to practice in.
 Some states have a three-attempt, three-year policy on retakes.
-However, to avoid having to retake the exam ARRT has provided study guides to make sure you pass on your first try.
+To avoid having to retake the exam, ARRT has provided study guides to make sure you pass on your first try.

 EduMed’s Best Online Radiology Tech Programs